 Where do we send the products?

-Locally: We send Canon products to CameraTek, Nikon to their dedicated workshop and all other products straight to their suppliers.
+Locally: We send Canon products to CameraTek, Sony and Nikon to Premium Brands, and all other products straight to their suppliers.

 - All major Fujifilm repairs go to the UK.